No-ball

 In cricket, a no-ball (Note: Throughout this page, the common usage "no-ball" is preferred to the convention "No ball" used in the Laws of Cricket.
 See the section "Capitalisation convention and grammar" for further explanation) (in the Laws and regulations: "No ball") is a type of illegal delivery to a batter (the other type being a wide).
 It is also a type of extra, being the run awarded to the batting team as a consequence of the illegal delivery.
 For most cricket games, especially amateur, the definition of all forms of no-ball is from the MCC Laws of Cricket.

-Originally "no Ball" was called when a bowler overstepped the bowling crease, requiring them to try again to bowl a fair ball.
+Originally "no Ball" was called when a bowler overstepped the bowling crease or landed touching or outside the return crease with their back foot, requiring them to try again to bowl a fair ball.
+Today the test for not overstepping is whether the front foot lands behind the popping crease.
 As the game developed, "No ball" has also been called for an unfair ball delivered roundarm, overarm or thrown, eventually resulting in today's overarm bowling being the only legal style.
 Technical infringements, and practices considered unfair or dangerous, have been added for bowling, field placement, fielder and wicket-keeper actions.
 "No-ball" has become a passage of play.

-The delivery of a no-ball results in one run – two under some regulations – to be added to the batting team's overall score, and an additional ball must be bowled.
-In addition, the number of ways in which the batter can be given out is reduced to three.
-In shorter competition cricket, a batter receives a free hit on the ball after any kind of no-ball, which means the batter can freely hit that one ball with no danger of being out in most ways.
+The delivery of a no-ball results in one "extra" run – two under some regulations – added to the batting team's overall score.
+That illegal delivery does not count as one of the six fair balls in the over.
+A further delivery must then be bowled.
+In playing the illegal delivery, the batter can only be out in three ways: run out, hit the ball twice, and obstructing the field.

+For traditional games (including Test matches), another delivery is bowled and, if that ball is fair, a batter is not protected, and can be out in any way.
+In shorter competition cricket, including the T20 World Cup or ODI World Cup, the further delivery is a free hit: the batter can play it free from being out except in the same three ways.

+In all cases, if the further delivery is also illegal (no-ball or wide), yet further deliveries are bowled until a fair ball, that counts as one of the six in the over, is achieved, no matter how many deliveries may be needed.